-Full List Of All Sears, Kmart, And Macy’s Stores Closing In 2017 – Is Your Store On The List?
+Full List Of All Sears, Kmart, And Macy’s Stores Closing In 2017: Is Your Favorite Store On The List?

 As revealed by CNBC, the full amount of 69 Macy’s stores closing will be complete and shut down by the middle of 2017.
 Over the course of the next few years, at least 32 more Macy’s locations will also be closed or have their leases allowed to expire.

 Kmart, Sears, and Macy’s are three huge retailers who are going to be shutting down more than 200 store locations between them.
-2017 is not starting off well for those businesses, but perhaps this down-sizing will help them prosper more in time.
+2017 is not starting off well for those businesses, but perhaps this down-sizing will help them prosper more over time.
 The full lists for all three retailers are complete at this time, but it isn’t known if more will be added as those begin to shut down.
 While it may help the companies, those losing locations near them will have to figure out a way to get their fix from those stores.

 [Featured Image by Joe Raedle/Getty Images]